Supercopa de España: History

 On 12 November 2019, it was announced that the Supercopa would expand to four teams, the winners and runners-up of the Copa del Rey and La Liga, and would be held at King Abdullah Sports City in Jeddah, Saudi Arabia for the next three years, in a deal valued at €120 million.
 The event was also moved to January in order to reduce the "congestion" on teams' schedules.
-The agreement has faced criticism: Jesus Alvarez, head of sport programming for state broadcaster RTVE, stated that it would not bid for the media rights to the Supercopa, in protest of Saudi Arabia's human and women's rights records—especially in women's sports.
+The agreement has faced criticism: Jesus Álvarez, head of sport programming for state broadcaster RTVE, stated that it would not bid for the media rights to the Supercopa, in protest of Saudi Arabia's human and women's rights records—especially in women's sports.
 Liga Nacional de Fútbol Profesional president Javier Tebas also criticized the decision, citing the human rights violations and the country's "pirating" of European football (in reference to pirate broadcaster beoutQ).
-In the past, Tebas had been a major advocate to hold the competition outside of Spain, and especially the United States, as part of his efforts to expand La Liga globally.
+In the past, Tebas had been a major advocate to hold the competition outside of Spain, and especially in the United States, as part of his efforts to expand La Liga globally.
 RFEF president Luis Rubiales stated that women would be able to attend the matches without restriction, and defended the agreement as the use of football to "transform society".

-Neither the Copa del Rey nor La Liga winners reached the Supercopa de España final in the first three editions of the four-team format.
+In one semi-final, the La Liga champion plays the Copa del Rey runner-up, while in the other the Copa del Rey winner plays the La Liga runner-up.
+Neither the Copa del Rey nor La Liga winners reached the Supercopa de España final in the first three editions of the four-team format, while Barcelona played Real Madrid in each final of the next four editions.
 In June 2021, the extension of the agreement with Saudi Arabia for ten years was announced, to continue playing the tournament in the country until at least 2029.
+Due to a conflict with the 2027 AFC Asian Cup, which Saudi Arabia will host, the 2027 Supercopa would be moved to Istanbul, Turkey.